gabrielamgelo/ADCC-Data-Visualization/README.md

 This project uses data from the Abu Dhabi Combat Championship (ADCC), sourced from a dataset available [here](https://www.kaggle.com/datasets/bjagrelli/adcc-historical-dataset).
 The goal of this project is to explore, analyze, and visualize the data provided.

+## Technologies Used:

+    Language: Python
+    Python Libraries:
+    Pandas: Used for data cleaning, manipulation and analysis Matplotlib & Seaborn: Used for visualizations.
+    Jupyter Notebook: Used or interactive data exploration.

 The repository contains:

 • adcc_historical_data.csv: The dataset used.